-It is imperative that you thoroughly and appropriately document your entire literature review with citations for quotations.
-Your citations should always follow Pacifica/APA style guidelines and all works that you cite or quote must be placed in your list of references at the end of your thesis.
-It is important to remember that whether you are quoting a single new idea, a few words or phrases, or whole sentences or paragraphs, correct acknowledgement is required including author(s), date of publication, and, where appropriate, page numbers.
+It is imperative that you thoroughly and appropriately document your entire literature review.
+Whether paraphrasing or quoting an author directly, you must credit the source.
+This is true throughout the thesis.
+Citations should always follow Pacifica/APA style guidelines and all works that you cite must be placed in your list of references at the end of your thesis.
+It is important to remember that whether you are citing a single idea, a few words or phrases, or whole sentences, correct acknowledgement is required including author(s), date of publication, and, where appropriate, page numbers.
 The purpose of such thoroughness is to provide your readers direct access to sources so they can substantiate your work or investigate further on their own.